JohnMunsch/lccache/README.markdown

 incompatible, know that this code worked with that version and get the whole package from his project.

+*NOTE: localStorage on Firefox (and maybe on other browsers as well) is disabled when you run your web pages by just opening them in the browser.
+So if you think you'll just double click on a file and it'll work, it won't.
+I've read it's for security reasons, though I don't know from what it protects you.
+So just serve your web pages up from some kind of server (Tomcat, Apache, or whatever) even when you're testing them locally.*

 Real-World Usage
 ----------
 *These are the original examples given by Pamela, note that I've not changed any